 1. European French

-There are many varieties of the French language in Europe.
+There is a wide variety of French languages in Europe.

 (i) Standard French (Francien)

-Standard French, Francien, or Metropolitan is the regulated French language version.
-This is useful across the board in France’s education, media, and official communication.
+Standard French, also known as Francien or Metropolitan French, is the standardized form of French.
+This is useful across France’s education, media, and official communication.

 This variant is based on the pronunciation of the Île-de-France region, which includes Paris.
 Parisian French is the most widely recognized dialect.